k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 #### Sync Method

-By default Reference tables are synched in the background of each table according to the defined Sync policy.
+By default, reference tables are synched in the background of each table according to the defined Sync policy.
 The following Sync options can be selected in the Table Properties panel:

 - None, default value, synchronization is according to the Sync policy defined.